intelligenceforgood/docs/book/architecture/system-topology.md

 High-level view of how users, analysts, and law enforcement interact with the platform.
 (Replace the placeholder with the latest “metro map” diagram.)

 <img src="../assets/architecture/system_topology.svg" alt="System topology" title="System topology" />
-> Placeholder: replace with the latest export from `arch-viz/output/system_topology.svg`.

 ## What’s in the platform